Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

-Sewing double fold bias tape
+Sewing double fold bias tape – easy step-by-step tutorial

-Hey guys!
-In today’s session we’ll get to learn how to sew double fold bias tape!
 I showed you how to sew single fold bias tape before and if you’ve read that tutorial you might have noticed that I mentioned that double fold bias tape is used slightly different than single fold.

-Check out the rest of the Bias tape series:
+Check out the Bias tape series:

 - Making continuous bias binding